 I created this tortoise while working on my coloring book, Endangered Animals Color and Learn Book.
 I intended to use it as my first experiment in weatherproofing a paper mache clay sculpture.
-The tortoise came out rather nice, and the paper mache clay worked really well for creating a realistic texture on this fellow’s shell and skin.
 However, the weatherproofing experiment failed miserably.
 The spar varnish I used cracked in the hot Eastern Oregon sun.
 Still – the sculpture itself was fun to make – I just don’t recommend putting yours outside, like I did. 🙁

 Appaloosa Foal in Paper Mache

 I used drywall (plaster board) for the pattern on this project, just to see if it would work.
 It didn’t!
 Use cardboard, instead.
 I also used Super Sculpey as the form for the head and I forgot to remove it after the paper mache was dry, like I should have.
 The oil in the modeling clay seeped through the paint and ruined part of his face.
 It took about a year for the spot to show, but then it just kept getting bigger.
-I also used Super Sculpey for my giraffe head -but I did it right that time, and cut the head open to remove the clay.
 Live and learn. 😉

 - Paper Mache Colt, Lesson #1 – making a pattern